Who’ll Take Over The Farm? A Vidalia Homecoming Story – Watch on YouTube or On TV

 It’s all enough to leave WTFCF host and producer Chip Carter with a tear in his own eye.
 “Most of the stories we tell are one-and-done,” Carter says.
 “We meet amazing people as we travel the country and tell their stories and often never see them again.
 But there are some you get to keep coming back to.
 I’ve known John Shuman since 2010.
 I’ve watched these boys grow up.
 This family is part of my family.
 I think I’m as proud as John and Lana are and you can really feel that emotion in this show.”

 Where The Food Comes From travels the country visiting farms and going up and down the supply chain to show all the invisible hands that keep the world fed.
-There are 54 episodes available on the show’s YouTube channel now, and that number will grow to 65 by the end of the year.
+Currently in Season 5, full episodes are available on the show’s YouTube channel now, and that number will grow to 65 by the end of the year!